ndr-repo/finalResolution/README.md

 ## Quick Reference - Command Syntax

-**-Resolv** -  Uses a hostname
+**Resolvers *-Resolv** -  Uses a hostname

-**-Lookup** -  Uses an IP address
+**Resolvers *-Lookup** -  Uses an IP address

 **Enumeration - Subdomains** - These function seperately but include interactive prompts.
 Various passive discovery tools for subdomain enumneration using open-source intelligence platforms.

-**Web - Archives** - These all function seperately but include interactive prompts as you go.
+**Enumeration - Web - Archives** - These all function seperately but include interactive prompts as you go.
 For the most part, these are functionally alike with the Golang tool, gau.
 Consider them a parody of sorts, rewritten for Powershell.

 # Resolvers